Seitenverzeichnis Site mape-mail

 Rhodesian Ridgeback The Homeland of the Rhodesian Ridgeback is South Africa.
 There the Ridgeback were often hold together with Basenjis.
 The personality of both dogs are very similar.

-My hint for a better understanding for the living with Basenjis are these Books
+My hint for a better understanding for the living with Basenjis are these Books and the Dakota Report

 " The complete Basenji " Mrs. Elspet Ford